 According to Stewart, in 1986 she responded to an advertisement posted by the Wachowski brothers in a national magazine soliciting science fiction manuscripts to make into comic books by sending them “The Third Eye,” a short story she had written and copyrighted in 1981.
 She said she never heard back from them nor received her manuscript back, but when she saw The Matrix in 1999 she was struck by how closely it resembled her story.
 She filed suit against the makers of the film, seeking over $1 billion in damages.

 Stewart’s case was dismissed in June 2005 when she failed to show up for a preliminary hearing of her case.
 In a 53-page ruling, Judge Margaret Morrow of the Central District Court of California dismissed the suit, saying Stewart and her attorneys had not entered any evidence to bolster its key claims or demonstrated any striking similarity between her work and the accused directors’ films.
 As of this writing, Stewart’s case is no longer before the courts.
-She has announced that she does not plan to let the matter drop, so possibly this case could someday be re-filed and heard, but for now it is over.

 A less than accurate newspaper article about Stewart and her case caused many to believe the woman claiming authorship had won her copyright infringement suit and was about to receive a multi-billion dollar settlement: